 What If I Have 3 Days in Milan?

 If you have an extra day in Milan, spend it on beautiful Lake Como which is only a short train ride away.
-There are many little villages around the lake you can visit, but the 3 most popular ones are Como, Bellagio, and Varenna.
+There are many little villages around the lake you can visit to enjoy the view of magnificent Italian Alps, but the 3 most popular ones are Como, Bellagio, and Varenna.

 Day 3 — Day Trip to Lake Como